 Spring 2019 Flower City Arts Center will partner with the Rochester Vet Center to conduct a 12 week photography and writing program for women combat veterans, an opportunity for them to express, both visually and in writing, their unique experiences and to share their stories with the community.
 By doing so, they would come to know themselves better and build community support and awareness of their contributions as well as a better understanding of their challenges.

 By engaging in an intensive creative experience, participants will have a safe place to explore topics of importance to them such as why they joined the military, its significance for them, various issues they have faced, or other personal reflections.
-Participants will be emerged in the entire process of photography - learning how to use a film camera, taking pictures at home and in the community, and printing their own black and white images.
+Participants will be immersed in the entire process of photography - learning how to use a film camera, taking pictures at home and in the community, and printing their own black and white images.
 Resulting images would become prompts for thoughtful in-depth writing.
 Photographs and writing would be shared with the community via an exhibition of their work and the production of a small book and blog.

 Flower City Arts Center will provide photography and writing teachers, equipment, facilities usage, and all materials.
 The Rochester Vet Center will provide trauma informed military culture training for the photographers and writer, recruit participants, and provide a therapist at each session.

 Women compose 14% of today’s military forces.